Original Prusa MK3S 3D Printer Review

 Co-Founder & CTO

 Users can purchase a kit for $749 or opt for the fully assembled printer for $999, which places the Prusa Mk3S in the upper range of 3D printers for hobbyists.
-Pressure from a number of more inexpensive, high-quality 3D printers with cutting-edge features has raised questions in regards to the market position the Prusa Mk3S holds.
-In this in-depth Original Prusa Mk3S 3D printer review, we’ll be looking at the pros and cons of this 3D printer and whether it still has a place in the extremely competitive hobby 3D printer market.
+Thus, pressure from a number of more inexpensive, high-quality 3D printers with cutting-edge features has raised questions in regard to the market position the Prusa Mk3S holds.
+In this in-depth Original Prusa Mk3S 3D printer review, we’ll be looking at the pros and cons of this machine and whether it still has a place in the extremely competitive hobby 3D printer market.

 You also want to make sure that you have a community behind you to help you on your 3D printing adventures.
-Since Prusa has one of the strongest brand recognition in the 3D community, the Mk3S is widely supported across forums, Facebook groups, subreddits and more.
-We could easily find answers to any of our questions, and people were eager to help!
+Since Prusa has one of the strongest brand recognitions in the 3D community, the Mk3S is widely supported across forums, Facebook groups, subreddits, and more.
+We easily found answers to all our questions, and people were eager to help!

-I lied, there’s 1 other point I wanted to bring up that doesn’t get considered often enough.
-The printer volume should also be considered if you live with your parents or have roommates.
+… well, I lied.
+There’s one other point I wanted to bring up that doesn’t get considered often enough: the printer’s noise levels.
+This is especially relevant if you live with your parents or roommates.
 The Prusa Mk3S is the first consumer printer to come with TMC 2100 silent stepper drives.
-This was a huge leap forward for printers, and they didn’t stop there.
-They also added in Noctua branded fan on the hotend which also makes the printer even quieter.
+This was a huge leap forward for 3D printers, and they didn’t stop there.
+They also added a Noctua branded fan on the hotend, which also makes the printer even quieter.

 90